briancroxall/borderwaters/README.md

 1. Use `rename-duke.py` to rename both the PDFs and metadata; renamed PDFs go to a `scripted-renamed/pdfs/` folder and renamed metadata goes to a `scripted-renamed/metadata/` folder.
 Renamed files take the following format: `journalAbbreviation_year_vol_issue_firstPage-lastPage_articleID`.
   - During the process, the objects that were identified in the metadata as either "Book Review" or "Brief Mention" were renamed and then placed in a separate folder (`scripted-renamed/pdfs/bookreviews/`) so they could be dealt with differently.
 2. Use `duke-duplicate-resolver.py` within the `scripted-renamed/pdfs/bookreviews/` folder.
 This runs a file comparison (`filecmp`) to check for files that are duplicates (in case two complete reviews appeared on a page) and then removes all but one copy of those files.
 3. Combine all the PDFs for book reviews within one issue into a single PDF using Adobe Acrobat, ensuring that there were no duplicate pages.
-Since there was not a tool within Acrobat to do this, the work was done by hand.
+Since there was not a tool within Acrobat to do this, the work was done manually.
 We saved these files in the `scripted-renamed/pdfs/bookreviews/` folder.
 4. Use `extractor-duke.py` to extract text from the different PDFs; it draws on the `pdftotext` utility within the [XpdfReader](https://www.xpdfreader.com/index.html) package.
 This script does its best to extract text only from the meaningful regions of the page, ignoring headers, footers, margins, or page-proof borders.
 Measurements for these regions were found using Adobe Acrobat.
 The output was saved in an `extracted-text/` folder.
 5. Use `clean-duke.py` to clean errors that appeared in the extracted text.
 Cleaned text was saved in a `cleaned-text/` folder.
 In particular, this script corrects the following:
   - `f-` ligatures